deors/deors-demos-microservices-docs/README.md

     @org.springframework.cloud.netflix.eureka.server.EnableEurekaServer

-### 1.4) set up the short-circuit dashboard (Hystrix)
+### 1.4) set up the circuit breaker dashboard (Hystrix)

-the short-circuit dashboard will provide devs and ops teams with real-time views about service interactions including for example which of them are experimenting failures causing circuits to 'open'
+the circuit breaker dashboard will provide devs and ops teams with real-time views about service calls performance and failures including for example which of them are experimenting repeated failures causing circuits to 'open'

 go to https://start.spring.io/